adrianFD22/ConjecTuring/README.md

 - Create templates to perform conjecture testing.
 Check out the ones in the *examples* folder.

 - If the execution of any of this functions is stopped, you can access to the current iteration index during the break loop through the `current_iteration` variable.

-## TODO

-- ProgressBar is broken sometimes

-## Contact

-I'm Adrián Fidalgo-Díaz.
-If you have any suggestions or whatever, feel free to contact me at adrianfd22399@gmail.com.